wednesday-solutions/electron-react-ts-template/README.md

 - Install dependencies using `yarn install`

-- Start the dev server using `yarn start`
+- Start the electron dev server using `yarn run electron:start`

 - Go through the other scripts in `package.json`